-To speed up the computation, a manual time stepping is used to solve the model.
+To speed up the computation, manual time stepping is used to solve the model.
 Note, however, that for manual time stepping there is no error control, so it is good practice to inspect the total energy in a probe plot to verify the energy balance.
 In Figure 6 you can see that the conservation of the total energy is fulfilled for all time steps taken by the solver.

 Figure 6: Total energy versus time probe plot.
+Note the scale on the y-axis.